 1. reverse engineer, decompile, disassemble, modify, create derivative works of or otherwise create, attempt to create or derive, or permit or assist any third party to create or derive, the source code underlying the Next Matter Services;

-2. employ usage patterns that are outside of reasonable business quantities for the number of processes created, process instances started, steps completed and the number of incoming and outgoing API calls conducted.
+2. For customers on subscription plans that do not specify volume allowances: employ usage patterns that are outside of reasonable business quantities for the number of processes created, process instances started, steps completed and the number of incoming and outgoing API calls conducted.
 As means of guidance, we expect reasonable business volume to not exceed 5000 (five thousand) per month in total.
 The actual threshold may be lower or higher based on our discretion.
 Special business needs with higher volume requirements can be granted upon request or formalized as part of an enterprise plan, with reasonable notice time.

 3. transfer, distribute, resell, lease, license, or assign Next Matter Services or otherwise offer the Next Matter Services or any part of the Next Matter Services on a standalone basis without our authorization;